Academic Catalog

 Minor in Writing for Film, Television, and Emerging Media

 B.S.
-Television & Digital Media Production - Chrissy Guest, Associate Professor and Program Director
+Television, Photography, and Digital Media - Chrissy Guest, Associate Professor and Program Director

-The bachelor of science in Television & Digital Media Production is a four-year curriculum designed to prepare students for careers in digital media communications, including producing film and series television, social media, live broadcast production, on-camera performance, radio and audio production and other related communication professions.
-Students in the major will take 23-27 credits in core television & digital media production courses.
-Additionally, in consultation with an academic adviser or the Television & Digital Media Production program director, each student will develop an area of study designed to meet the student's unique educational goals.
-The area of study will consist of 24 credit hours from the Park School or other approved departments.
-The area of study allows for flexibility in planning off-campus semesters such as Los Angeles, London or with other study abroad programs.
+The bachelor of science in Television, Photography, and Digital Media is a four-year curriculum designed to prepare students for careers in digital media communications, including producing film and series television, social media, live broadcast production, directing, on-camera performance, postproduction, audio production, photography, and other related communication professions.
+Students in the major will take 29-36 credits in core television, photography, and digital media courses.
+Additionally, in consultation with an academic adviser or the Television & Digital Media Production program director, each student will select an 18-20 credit concentration that focuses on the student's unique educational goals.
+Current options are: Emerging Media; Photography; or Digital Media Production.
+Majors typically choose their concentration before registering for the first semester of their sophomore year.
+The TPDM program allows for flexibility in planning off-campus semesters such as Los Angeles, London or with other study abroad programs.

 Entering majors must have their own external hard drive for video storage.
 In addition, applicants should be aware that they will incur additional expenses to produce course productions.